Drakmyth/BitburnerScripts/README.md

 ```

 ### map.js
 Prints a recursive network tree to the terminal.
-Hardcoded to start at `home`.
+Will start at `home` if no argument is provided, but providing a hostname will start the map from the specified host.

 ```
-run map.js
+run map.js home
 ```

 ### servers.js